 c.
 FDA-approved Medication-Assisted Treatment Program (MAT)

-Medication-Assisted Treatment (MAT) may help individuals to control their cravings and manage withdrawal symptoms effectively.
+Medication-Assisted Treatment (MAT) may help individuals control their cravings and manage withdrawal symptoms effectively.
 MAT integrates counseling and behavioral therapies to assist long-term recovery and is commonly used for individuals seeking alcohol addiction help.
 Furthermore, MAT may also address underlying mental health issues that may contribute to addiction.

 The most commonly prescribed MAT medications include: